chmerdon/GradientRobustMultiPhysics.jl/docs/src/interpolations.md

 ## Nodal evaluations

-Usually, Plotters need nodal values, so there is a gengeric function that evaluates and finite element function at the nodes of the grids (possibly by averaging if discontinuous).
+Usually, Plotters need nodal values, so there is a gengeric function that evaluates any finite element function at the nodes of the grids (possibly by averaging if discontinuous).

 ```@docs